aws-samples/cis-benchmark-pdf-parser/README.md

 ## Use Cases

-This parser can provide useful for the following use cases:
+This parser can be useful for the following use cases:

 * This script's Comma Separated Value (CSV) output can be used to enhance security assessment result output from popular industry security assessment tools, which do not always include the Rationale, Audit, Remediation, and CIS Controls fields found in the full PDF version of the benchmark.
 * This script can also be used to automate conversion of a CIS Benchmark PDF file upon each new version release, as other file formats are for CIS SecureSuite members only.